 First Applicants Find Substantial Assets, of course!

 The FAFSA is available online.
-This is a first come first serve as these loans are limited and time sensitive.
+This is a first come first serve as these loans are limited and time-sensitive.
 You can complete the application initially using estimated tax information and do not need to wait for your taxes to start the process.
+And, there is now an app for filling it out which includes access to the IRS’ data-retrieval tool.
+The app is called myStudentAid which will allow students to fill out the FAFSA on their phones.

 Keep up with the paperwork!